 Squamous Cell Carcinoma of Skin Treatment and diagnose

-Squamous cell carcinoma of skin is most cancers that begin within the squamous cells of the skin.
+Squamous cell carcinoma of the skin is most cancers that begin within the squamous cells of the skin.
 Thick, scaly lumps seem on the pores and skin and don’t heal.

 Doctors take a biopsy to diagnose cancer.